MarioniLab/Spermatogenesis2018/README.md

 To further process the data (normalization, dimensionality reduction, ...), please follow either the [Filtering](../master/Preprocessing/10X_scRNAseq/Filtering.Rmd) (from line 166) or the [EmptyDrops](../master/Preprocessing/10X_scRNAseq/EmptyDrops.Rmd) (from line 262) scripts.

+## Reading in the data

+All scripts in this repository load the `SingleCellExperiment` objects from where I saved them.
+To load in the objects, please change the paths to `setwd("~/GitHub/Spermatogenesis2018/")` or the path where you saved the objects.
+They can be read in using `sce <- readRDS("SCE_all.rds")`.

 ## Analysis scripts

 The following folders contain scripts for data processing and analysis.
 A short description can be found below:

 * [Preprocessing](../master/Preprocessing/) contains quality control and normalization scripts for scRNA-Seq and bulk RNA-Seq data, as well as a scropt to process the data from Chen et al., Cell Research, 2018.